btcreversal/safemasternode/doc/readme-qt.rst

 -------

-First, make sure that the required packages for Qt5 development of your distribution are installed, for Debian and Ubuntu these are:
+First, make sure that the required packages for Qt5 development of your distribution are installed, for Debian and Usafemasternode these are:

 ::